Weekly devotion: “Let the little children come to me”

 A group of children at one of the Child Friendly Spaces we support.

-In this context, children remain one of the most vulnerable groups.
-Many live in areas where basic services, including schools, are almost non-existent – and rates of malnutrition, disease and disability have increased sharply over the course of the conflict.
+Against this backdrop, children are one of the most vulnerable groups.
+According to UNICEF, the crisis in Syria led to a generation of children that have never enrolled in school – and rates of malnutrition, disease and disability have increased sharply over the past decade.

 Bible reading